Bill Osmanski: Regular season

+Playoffs

 After retirement

 After his retirement from the professional game, Osmanski became the head coach at his alma mater, Holy Cross.
 He coached the Crusaders for two seasons, 1948 and 1949, going 6–14.

 During his playing years with the Bears, Osmanski attended dental school at Northwestern University.
 Following his coaching years, Osmanski opened a practice in Chicago.
 He also assisted in developing football mouthguards, and was the president of the Illinois Dental Society.

 He died in Chicago on Christmas Day, 1996.